nrfconnect/sdk-nrf/doc/nrf/protocols/matter/getting_started/testing/wifi_pc.rst

 1. Choose one of the following options:

-   * For Linux only - Use the prebuilt tool package from the `Matter nRF Connect releases`_ GitHub page.
+   * For Linux only - Use the prebuilt tool package from the `Matter nRF Connect releases`_ GitHub page for the |NCS| version you are working with (or the latest version available).
-     Make sure that the package is compatible with your |NCS| version.
    * For both Linux and macOS - Build it manually from the source files available in the :file:`modules/lib/matter/examples/chip-tool` directory and using the building instructions from the :doc:`matter:chip_tool_guide` page in the Matter documentation.

 #.
 Configure the CHIP Tool for Linux or macOS by following the steps in the sections of the :doc:`matter:chip_tool_guide` in the Matter documentation: